c-rter/Final-Project/README.md

 Note: This project is no longer maintained as of 2019.
-Please be advised that some facets may no longer work due to deprecation and username/password stored may be subject to security vulnerabilities.
-Using fabricated login info is advised for testing the application.
+Please be advised that some facets may no longer work due to deprecation.

 # 21 Days - A Motivation Application